 - 15. Kitzbรผhel, Austria

-- The European ski season can be quite variable, depending on where you are heading.
+- The European ski season can vary greatly depending on where you are heading.
 Generally speaking, ski resorts start to open by the end of November and start closing at the end of March.
 However, some, which we’ll detail below, have much longer seasons, making them family favourites as some of the best conditions can be experienced during the February half-term, or even into Spring and the March school holidays.

 - Don’t forget all the important things you need to pack!
 Winter travel, especially to the snow, throws up a whole load of extra items you’ll need to pack for your family vacation – grab our family ski trip packing list here.

 - Always take out travel insurance when you book a family vacation.
-Not only can this cover you for cancellations and delays, but with add-on policies, you can cover your family for winter sports, too.
+This can cover you for cancellations and delays, and with add-on policies, you can also cover your family for winter sports.

 - Travelling from outside the EU but don’t need a Schengen Visa?
-Learn more about upcoming changes and the new European Visa waiver program – ETIAS.
+Learn more about upcoming changes and the new European Visa waiver program – ETIAS (presently scheduled for mid-2025, so you’ll be OK for the 2024/25 season).

-Now lets jump into it!
-We bring you the 15 Best Family Ski Resorts in Europe to try this winter.
+Now, let’s get started!
+We’ve compiled the 15 Best Family Ski Resorts in Europe for you to try this winter.

 1. Zermatt-Matterhorn, Switzerland

 Famous for its 3900-metre drops, Zermatt is the highest winter sports area in the Alps.
-It has a distinctive outline and looks pristine from afar because of the Matterhorn serving as its backdrop.
+Its distinctive outline and pristine appearance, courtesy of the Matterhorn as its backdrop, make it one of the best places to start your European skiing experience.
 The 360 km of slopes and 54 lifts make it one of the best places to start your European skiing experience.

 The great thing about Zermatt is the wide range of good ski schools and snowboarding lessons on offer.
 You are certainly not locked into one provider, and there’s a great range of lessons to suit different ages and abilities.

-Wolliโs Park for beginners at Sunnegga is a highlight for families, with five magic carpets and a huge range of activities, making it one of the best European ski resorts for families.
+Wolliโs Park for beginners at Sunnegga is a highlight for families.
+With five magic carpets and a huge range of activities, it is one of the best European ski resorts for families.

-Other than skiing at the highest resort in Europe, your family can enjoy winter hikes, sledging, ice skating, and visit the Matterhorn Museum – or how about learning more about curling?
+Besides skiing at the highest European resort, your family can enjoy winter hikes, sledging, ice skating, and visit the Matterhorn Museum – or how about learning more about curling?

-A highlight for kids is taking the Gornergrat Bahn (train), which will take you to heights in excess of 3000 metres to admire the Matterhorn!
+A highlight for kids is taking the Gornergrat Bahn (train), which will take you to heights above 3000 metres to admire the Matterhorn!

-Where to stay: SchlossHotel Zermatt Active & CBD Spa Hotel is one of the most highly rated ski resorts for families in Zermatt, or try Hotel Europe in the village of Zinal for something a little easier on the pocket, offering family-sized rooms for 4.
+Where to stay: SchlossHotel Zermatt Active & CBD Spa Hotel is one of the most highly rated ski resorts for families in Zermatt.
+For something a little easier on the pocket, try Hotel Europe in the village of Zinal, which offers family-sized rooms for 4.

 2. ร re, Sweden